Jahykun/SiaMarble/README.md

 ### Overlay does not appear
 - Refresh the page (hard refresh: `Ctrl+Shift+R`)
 - Make sure the script is enabled in Tampermonkey/Violentmonkey
-- Disable conflicting userscripts/extensions
+- Disable and re enable the conflicting userscript.
-- Check the browser console for logs:
-  - Look for `[SiaMarble:page]` messages

 ### Script seems broken after updates
 - Reinstall from the raw link (or update via userscript manager)